 The Society will consider applications from Fellows for a limited number of grants for travel within and outside the United Kingdom to attend conferences and visit laboratories.
 The recipient of a Travel Grant must have been a Fellow of the Society for at least one year previous to the closing date for applications.
-The closing dates for applications are 1 November, 1 February, 1 May and 1 July for travel.

 Make full enquiries about the availability of air or rail tickets at low cost, to ensure that the estimated travel expenses given in the application form are the lowest that are possible